Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 Lastly, we also need to generate the electroweak symmetry breaking as well as the observed SM fermion masses.
 This requires the inclusion of Higgs doublets.
 In our Dark GUT model, two Higgs doublets are required, originating from the multiplets given by

 This leads to a standard Type-II 2HDM \cite{Branco:2011iw}, which is a direct consequence of extending the $SU(5)$ GUT.
-To simplify the discussion, we assume only the relevant scalar components exist at the corresponding scale, while other extra scalars have masses above $\Lambda_{\rm DU}$.
+To simplify the discussion, we again assume only the two Higgs doublets exist at the electroweak scale, while other extra scalars have masses above $\Lambda_{\rm DU}$.